prave2342/infra-setup/README.md

 ## Terraform Infrastructure Overview

-This Terraform code provisions the AWS infrastrucures.
+This Terraform code provisions the  below AWS infrastrucures.

 - VPC with public and private subnets
 - Internet Gateway and NAT Gateway for network access